gajdipajti/mikrotik-certified-padawan/README.md

 ## Configurations

-* [VLAN Switch](./vlan-switch/VLAN-SWITCH.md) - using a hAP ac lite and wifi.
+* [VLAN Switch](./vlan-switch/README.md) - using a hAP ac lite and wifi.
 The hardware offloading is preserved.
+* [Double CAPsMAN](./double-capsman/) - using a hAP ac lite running two CAPs managers a connecting CAP tunnels its traffic locally into VLANs.

 ## Contribution